systematic-magic/AgingPubMed/research_papers_html.rst

 4. Affiliations
 ---------------

 4.1.
-Check spelling of English words only
+Check spelling of English words only.

 4.2.
 Check that there are NO street addresses and house numbers included in affiliation.